I'll be adding more sections to this as I think of things. It's harder to say what things just make a game "click" for me, unfortunately.

 Taking control from the player with a status effect is fine — getting frozen or paralysed or petrified

-or whatever, yeah, fair does (as long as there is a way of avoiding it or breaking out of it quickly) — but if the recovery time from getting hit is too long and you can get hit again as you are recovering but before you are able to act, leading to a stunlocked state, that is not fine.
+or whatever: yeah, fair does (as long as there is a way of avoiding it or breaking out of it quickly) — but if the recovery time from getting hit is too long and you can get hit again as you are recovering but before you are able to act, leading to a stunlocked state, that is not fine.
+God of War: Sons of Sparta epitomises my frustrations with a badly-tuned stunlocking system.

 Not in an MV; not in any videogame.

-In 2D metroidvanias, we are already limited in terms of defensive options by way of only having two dimensions to operate in.
-Being locked in place for an animation when enemies have much faster attacks is not a fun time.
+In 2D metroidvanias, we are already limited in terms of defensive options by way of only having two dimensions to operate in — you can't dodge side to side when you can't move on the z-axis at all — so being locked in place for an animation when enemies have much faster attacks is an additional limitation that can add up to a miserable time.

 (And please note, I'm not talking about the kind of locks that mean you have to be methodical and precise with your inputs, like in a souls game.
 I'm talking when animations simply go on too long and you feel like, for example, your attack is over and you still cannot dodge or block or whatever.)